 Dave Nestor is a Research Technician with the USBC Equipment Specifications and Certifications Team.
 Dave performs all testing for bowling pin permit approvals and is the main person of contact for pin manufacturers.
 He also assists the team in the testing and development of new bowling equipment.
 He is a native of Parkersburg, West Virginia, and has received extensive training from the International Bowling Pro Shop and Instructors Association.
 He is a USBC Bronze level coach and has more than 20 years of experience in pro shop and bowling center management operations.
 He is also an accomplished bowler who has rolled nine USBC certified 300 games and six USBC-certified 800 series.

 Scott Sterbenz is a certified Six Sigma Master Black Belt at The Ford Motor Company in Dearborn, Michigan.
 A registered Professional Engineer, he holds a Master's degree in Mechanical Engineering from Wayne State University in Detroit.
-Scott is recognized as a top quality improvement engineer by the American Society for Quality and the American Statistical Association, and also teaches advanced mathematics at a local school.
-He has four certified 300 games and two certified 800 series.
+Scott is recognized as a top-quality improvement engineer by the American Society for Quality and the American Statistical Association, who also teaches advanced mathematics at a local school.
+He has several certified 300 games and 800 series on his bowling resume.